-While logic, math, and science provide us with invaluable knowledge about reality, they do not provide us with all knowledge.
-For example, not every part of reality can be interpreted using this process.
-If you ask a computer to solve complicated math problems, it, following the logic of programming, will quietly and efficiently churn out answers to man’s most vexing mathematical questions.
+To prove this point, we know that logic, math, and science provide us with invaluable knowledge about reality.
+But, they do not provide us with all knowledge.
+Not every part of reality can be interpreted using this process of mathesis.
+If you ask a computer to solve complicated math problems, it, following the logic of programming, will quietly and efficiently churn out answers to man’s most difficult mathematical questions.
 What would have taken hours or even years can now be solved in fractions of a fraction of a fraction of a second.
 However, ask a computer to tell you how much your mother loves you.
 The computer simply cannot process this.
 In fact, for the realm of artificial intelligence, the Turing Test provides a means for investigating whether or not you are engaging in conversation with a person or with a machine.
 Despite Turing’s predictions, computers fare very poorly against people on this test even today.
-It is interesting to note that language is the means used to determine the identity of the object.
-Computers may possess extensive vocabulary and rules of grammar for a language, but they lack being.
+It is also interesting to note that the means used to determine the identity of the object is none other than language.
+Computers may possess extensive vocabulary and the rules of grammar for a language, but they lack being.
 That lack of being is demonstrated in just seconds or minutes using the Turing Test.

-Understanding this reversal leads us to understand the basic flaw of the modern outlook which asks what, not who, am I. Jean Valjean would be extremely disappointed to have sung “What am I?
+Appreciating this leads us to understand the basic flaw of the modern outlook which asks, “What, not who, am I?”
+Jean Valjean would be extremely disappointed to have sung “What am I?
 I’m Jean Valjean.”
-Ultimately, this leads us to understand that life, in its full epistemological and ontological dimension, presents itself to us as a mystery.
+Reversing the reversal ultimately leads us to understand that life, in its full epistemological and ontological dimension, presents itself to us as a mystery.
 Life is not a problem to be solved.
 Life contains problems for us to solve, but life, in the proper understanding of the term, remains a mystery.

 Today, we prefer to live in the world of theory, not reality.
 We prefer the ontological and epistemological narrowing that gives us the illusion of complete control.
-We cling to Newton’s laws of physical and the Cartesian coordinate system that allows us to provide concrete rules to everything that we see.
+We cling to Newton’s laws of physics and the Cartesian coordinate system that allows us to provide concrete rules to everything that we see.
 We also identify what is real with what is material.
-We reduce the world from living language that sees water as water to the narrowed world which only sees H2O.
+We reduce the world from living language that sees water as water to the narrowed world that only sees H2O.